dergudzon/robonomics-smarthome/xiaomi_gateway.md

 You can choose how often you want to send data with changing the value in `minutes: "/5"`.

->The names of the data in `shell_command` like `temperature_sensor_humidity` may be different.
+>The names of the data in `shell_command` like `sensor.temperature_sensor_humidity` may be different.
 You can find your option in `Configuration/Entities`.
 Find your sensor and copy Entity ID.
 >
 >![entity_id](media/entity_id.png)